squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 We needed to distinguish this new version from the Harvest cache software.
 Squid was the code name for initial development, and it stuck.

 == What is the latest version of Squid? ==
-This is best answered by the [[http://www.squid-cache.org/Versions/|the Squid Versions page]] where you can also download the sources for releases and versions.
+This is best answered by the [[http://www.squid-cache.org/Versions/|the Squid Versions page]] where you can also download the sources.

 == Who is responsible for Squid? ==
 Squid is the result of efforts by numerous individuals from the Internet community.
-The core team and main contributors list is at WhoWeAre; a list of our excellent contributors can be seen in [[http://www.squid-cache.org/CONTRIBUTORS|the CONTRIBUTORS file]].
+The core team and main contributors list is at WhoWeAre; a list of our excellent contributors can be seen in [[http://www.squid-cache.org/CONTRIBUTORS.txt|the CONTRIBUTORS file]].

 == Where can I get Squid? ==
 You can download Squid via FTP from one of the many worldwide [[http://www.squid-cache.org/mirrors.html|mirror sites]] or [[ftp://ftp.squid-cache.org/pub/|the primary FTP site]].